mtorpey/wooden-ships/2-basic.md

     They can only drift.
 7. Boarding parties can be formed and boarding actions fought between grappled ships.
-8. The fact that a ship is grappled is indicated by writing a \"G\" in the notes section of the ship\'s \"log\" for each successful grapple.
+8. The fact that a ship is grappled is indicated by writing a "G" in the notes section of the ship\'s "log" for each successful grapple.

 ### B. Ungrappling